rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_java_metrics/01_metric_creation/index.md

 **Your Task:** Create an addtional LongCounter to track attempted Purchases

 In the file `src/main/shop/FrontendServer.java` on line 47 create a new LongCounter object called `expectedPurchaseCounter` (similar to line 43,44,45) with the following properties:
-- name:`"shop.purchases.expected"`
+- name:`shop.purchases.expected`
-- description:`"Number of expected purchases"`
+- description:`Number of expected purchases`

 <details>
   <summary>Expand to copy and paste the code</summary>